SVDwebtech/100-days-of-code/log.md

 **Today's Progress**: Learned how to refine selections in MySQL and completed exercises.

-**Thoughts:**: Struggled to focus at the end but managed to complete everything easy enough.
+### Day 16: August 05, 2022

+**Today's Progress**: Learned  about aggregate functions in MySQL and completed exercises.

+**Thoughts:**: Allot of interruptions during the day.
+Managed to finish it and I am amazed at how easy this is for me.

 **Link to work:**: The Ultimate MySQL Bootcamp by Colt Steele